-The 3-day homestay program welcomes new international students to Corvallis.
-Homestay hosts give new arrivals a ‘soft landing’ at OSU and help them get started in their life at OSU.
-We’re always looking for new hosts--particularly for the September arrival dates.
+The 3-day homestay program welcomes new international students, faculty and visiting scholars to the Corvallis area.
+Crossroads volunteers open their homes to offer friendship, hospitality and language/cultural assistance for new arrivals.
+Homestay hosts give new arrivals a ‘soft landing’ in the United States and help them get started in their life in Corvallis.

 Friendship Support Connection

 Three-Day Home Stay hosts assist students coming to the U.S. for the first time at the beginning of fall, winter, and spring terms (September, December, March) to ease adjustment to a new culture.
 Students stay with an American host or family in the community, and learn about American home life and the Corvallis - Benton County community.
 Hosts need not have a large home - though a private sleeping room and access to a bathroom (shared is fine), is considered a minimum standard.
 This is often a wonderful and memorable experience for OSU students/scholars and host families - and we receive many repeat host volunteers each year.

 We are always looking for new hosts--particularly for the September arrival dates.
 If you wish to host, please complete the Host Application and email to the Crossroads’ home stay coordinator.